Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/README.md

 Open `authConfig.js`.
 Then:

-1. Find the key `redirectUri` and replace the existing value with your static webpage's URI that you have just registered e.g. `https://reactspa1.z22.web.core.windows.net/`

-Open `apiConfig.js`.
-Then:

-1. Find the key `uri` and replace the existing value with your published web API's endpoint, e.g. `https://node-webapi-1.azurewebsites.net/api`
+1. Find the key `protectedResources.apiHello.endpoint` and replace the existing value with your published web API's endpoint, e.g. `https://node-webapi-1.azurewebsites.net/hello`

 ## Explore the sample